Larrakeyah is one of the older schools in

 The Larrakeyah Community includes the suburbs of Larrakeyah, Cullen Bay, Myilly Point, Emery Point, Elliot Point, and Doctors Gully.
 The Larrakeyah Community is home to approximately 4500 people from diverse and multicultural backgrounds.
 Architecture of the suburbs consists mostly of high density townhouses, high rise apartment buildings and 350 single occupancy low or elevated homes.

-The school has a strength of 486 students in 2017.
-Approximately one fifth of the students are from Defence families.
+The school has a strength of 497 students in 2018.
+Approximately we have 102 Defence families from Preschool to Year 6.
 A changing demographic for the school is that a third of the student population now live in unit developments.